basho/basho_docs/content/riak/ts/1.3.0/using/querying.md

 ### Columns

-These fields may be queried with unbounded ranges, `!=`, and `or` comparisons.
+Columns pertaining to the fields prior to the primary key may be queried with unbounded ranges, `!=`, and `or` comparisons.

 ### General Guidelines

 Before you begin querying, there are some guidelines to keep in mind.

-* Fields may not be compared against other fields in the query.
+* Columns may not be compared against other columns in the query.
 * When using `or`, you must surround the expression with parentheses or your query will return an error.

-Basic queries return the full range of values between two given times for a series in a family.
-To demonstrate, we'll use the same example table:
+Basic queries return the full range of values between two given times for an instance within a class or type of data.
+To demonstrate, we'll use the same example table, in which the `state` is an instance within the `region`:

 ```sql
 CREATE TABLE GeoCheckin